Amit-S-G/GatorRover/README.md

 GatorRover consists of three main components working together:

-1. **Glove Controller** - Wireless joystick-based controller worn as a glove that sends motor commands and receives environmental feedback
+1. **Glove Controller** - Wireless flex sensor-based controller worn as a glove that sends motor commands and receives environmental feedback
 2. **Sensing Drone** - The rover platform with motor control, environmental sound detection via I2S microphone, and camera capabilities
 3. **Video Streaming Server** - Node.js server that receives camera frames from the drone and streams live video to authenticated web clients